chuckreynolds/WP-Remove-Tools-Menu/readme.txt

 == Changelog ==
+= 1.3 =
+* changed filter when plugin runs - was causing issues with media library display from post insert

 = 1.2 =
 * Updated to admin_init action hook.
 Works either way but the new correct way is init.
 * Little code cleanup and readme update